 Established in Tasmania in 1952, St.LukesHealth is a nonprofit health fund with 57,000 members across Australia.
-It's part of Members Own Health Funds, an alliance of 15 nonprofit and mutual health funds that promotes the benefits of funds that reward members rather than investors or overseas owners.
+It's part of Members Health, an alliance of nonprofit and mutual health funds.

 Phone: 1300 651 988